duydd25031999/TC_note/Javascript/Javascript_Questions.md

 ### variable-declaration-1

-**Q:** Explain hoisting for var and function declarations, and contrast it with let/const block scope.
+**Q:** {Interrogate} Explain hoisting for var and function declarations, and contrast it with let/const block scope.

 - Vietnamese outline:
 	- Question: Hoisting vs block-scoped